joelvaneenwyk/eww-widget-platform/README.md

 Dharmx also wrote a nice, beginner friendly introductory guide for eww [here](https://dharmx.is-a.dev/eww-powermenu/).

-## Eww needs your opinion!
+## Eww needs your opinion

 I've hit a bit of a design roadblock for one of the bigger features that are in the works right now.

-**Please read through https://github.com/elkowar/eww/discussions/453 and share your thoughts, ideas and opinions!**
+**Please read through <https://github.com/elkowar/eww/discussions/453> and share your thoughts, ideas and opinions!**

 ## Examples